deepal/stdlint/README.md

 ### Usage

-Since stdlint needs to access repositories repositories, you need to provide stdlint a Github personal access token which grants read access to the repositories.
+`stdlint` needs to access github repositories on behalf of you in order to lint its configurations.
+Therefore, you need to provide stdlint a [Github personal access token](https://github.com/settings/tokens) which grants `stdlint` API read access to the repositories.

-You can pass the personal access token to stdlint by setting it as `GITHUB_AUTH_TOKEN` environment variable in the same shell stdlint is run.
+You can pass the personal access token to stdlint by setting it as `GITHUB_AUTH_TOKEN` environment variable in the same shell `stdlint` is run.

 #### Available options
 ```